GhaithAli1997/High_resolution_images/README.md

 # High_resolution_images
-detect faces and car plates in very high-resolution images using Yolov8 and two other models
+detect faces and car plates in very high-resolution images using Yolov8 and two other models. it's works with images with resolution 7046X3523